Vantiq/vantiq-extension-sources/jmsSource/README.md

 list of queues will be read using a Message Listener, which will send the messages back to the source as a notification.
 Messages from these queues will *not* be available for query from SELECT statements.
 *   **topics**: Optional.
 A list of the topics that will be configured to receive messages.
 Messages from topics will be read using a Message Listener, which will send the messages back to the source as a notification.
 *   **messageHandler**: Optional.
 [See Adding Message Handlers](#msgHandlers).
-A map containing three sub-maps: *queues*, *queueListeners* and *topics*.
-These sub-maps should contain the name of a given queue or topic as a key, and the fully qualified class name of a custom Message Handler as the value.
+A section containing three sub-sections:
+*queues*, *queueListeners* and *topics*.
+These sub-sections should contain the name of a given queue or topic as a field, and the fully qualified class name of a custom Message Handler as the value.
 Creating a custom Message Handler is explained later in this document.
 This is completely optional, and if no custom message handlers are specified, a message handler that can handle the generic JMS messages will be used.

 ## Messages from the Source